Storage facility in Telaga Air razed in blaze

-KUCHING (June 4): A storage facility for fish feed and vegetable fertilisers at Jalan Telaga Air, Mile 11, Matang here was destroyed in a fire this morning.
+KUCHING (June 4): A storage facility for fish feed and vegetable fertiliser at Jalan Telaga Air, Mile 11, Matang here was destroyed in a fire today.

 A spokesperson from the Sarawak Fire and Rescue Department operations centre said a distress call was received at 11.36am and a team from the Petra Jaya fire station was rushed to the scene.

-“The storage facility for fish feed and vegetable fertilisers was totally destroyed in the fire.
+“The storage facility for fish feed and vegetable fertiliser, which is a non-permanent structure measuring at 10 x 30 square feet, was 100 per cent destroyed in the fire.

-“Also destroyed was a three-tonne lorry where the damage could be seen at its engine and the seats,” the spokesperson said in a statement.
+“Also destroyed was a three-tonne lorry where the damage can be seen at its engine and the seats,” the spokesperson said in a statement.

 “The firefighting team used ‘offensive’ techniques until the fire was completely put out,” he added.